Vizzuality/landgriffon/data/preprocessing/nutrient_load_reduction/README.md

 ### 2.4.
 Generate Checksum

-Generate a `SHA-256` checksum for the processed data by running the following command:
+Generate a SHA-256 checksum for the processed data by running the following command:

 ```bash
 make write_checksum
 ```

-This command will calculate the checksum and save it in the `data_checksums/` directory.
+This command will calculate the checksum and save it in the data_checksums/ directory.

 ## 3. Configuration

-You can configure the pipeline by modifying the variables at the top of the `Makefile`:
+You can configure the pipeline by modifying the variables at the top of the Makefile:

 - `DATA_DIR`: Specify the directory where data files are stored.
 - `checksums_dir`: Define the directory where checksum files will be saved.